 In his book Outliers, author Malcolm Gladwell suggests that there is no such thing as “being born without a skill.”
 However, it requires thousands of hours of practice to become a highly-skilled expert in your chosen field.
 Once you have identified something you like doing and think you can be good at, take time to get better at it.

-Sometimes it can be difficult to identify your strengths.
+It can be difficult to identify your strengths.
 Ask people you are close to for their opinion.
 This can give you a better idea of your gifts and talents.

-Once you have decided which skill you would like to improve, the following resources can be very helpful:
+Once you have decided which skill you would like to improve, the following resources can be helpful:

 - Working with a mentor who is an expert in your area of interest